 You can also select several objects at once by using the mouse to drag a large rectangle around the objects with the Select button, as shown.
-For this to work, the
+For this to work, the icon on the Drawing toolbar must be active.

-Only objects that lie entirely within the rectangle will be selected.
+Only objects that lie entirely within the rectangle will